Self-dual compact gauged baby skyrmions in a continuous medium: The restricted gauged baby Skyrme model in a magnetic medium

-The $a_{R}$ is a real {constant, whereas $R>0$ defines} the maximum size of the topological defect characterizing the type {of soliton, i.e., $R$ is finite} for compactons and infinite for noncompact solitons (see, e.g., Refs. \cite{Adam_12, Casana_16, Casana_17}).
-As well as their counterpart model \cite{Adam_12}, {the magnetic flux is nonquantized since $a_{R}$ and $a_{\infty}$} (when $R\rightarrow \infty $) {belong to the} interval $\left\langle -1,0\right]$. {A known result is that for} sufficiently large values of the electromagnetic coupling $g$, the quantities $a_{R}$ or {$a_{\infty}$ tend to $-1$} and, in such a limit, the magnetic flux becomes ``quantized" in units of $2\pi $.
+where $a_{R}=a(R)$ is a real constant, whereas $R>0$ defines the maximum size of the configuration characterizing the type of solution, i.e., $R$ is finite for compact solutions and infinite for noncompact solutions (see, e.g., Refs. \cite{Adam_12, Casana_16, Casana_17}).
+As well as their counterpart model \cite{Adam_12}, the magnetic flux (\ref{9}) is nonquantized since $a_{R}$ and $a_{\infty }$ (when $R\rightarrow \infty $) belong to the interval $\left\langle -1,0\right] $.
+It is a characteristic property of Skyrme models that for sufficiently large values of the electromagnetic coupling $g$, the quantities $a_{R}$ or $a_{\infty }$ tend to $-1$ and, in such a limit, the magnetic flux becomes ``quantized" in units of $2\pi $.

-{In the next section, we implement the Bogomol'nyi procedure \cite{Bogomol} to investigate the conditions under which the model (\ref{3}) engenders self-dual or BPS structures that minimize the energy of the system.}